thirkellolivia/pythonprojects/README.md

-Hi there, my name is Olivia and I am a final year Economics student at the University of Surrey.
+👋 Hi there, my name is Olivia and I am a final year Economics student at the University of Surrey.
+At the moment I'm teaching myself Python while I finish my studies.

-I have experience using R and I’m currently teaching myself Python.

 You can reach me by email at olivia.thirkell@icloud.com